All of these problems seemed intractable at first with decisions made about one influencing,

 <link:link type="uri" ref="pforms.html">PForms</link:link>

-is suitable for the restrictions I had set on Paloose and, as I have
+is suitable for the restrictions I had set on Paloose and, as I have said elsewhere,

-said elsewhere, if you have a site that requires all the facilities of
+if you have a site that requires all the facilities of

 <link:link type="uri" ref="http://cocoon.apache.org/2.1/userdocs/basics/index.html" target="cforms">CForms</link:link>

-should probably be using
+then you should probably be using

 <t:index entry="Cocoon"/>